Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.md

 * The check divides the OID list automatically into blocks of 25 OIDs per SNMPGET request
 * If you acknowledge a value change in Icinga, the desired WARN or CRIT state remains.
 Delete `$TEMP/linuxfabrik-monitoring-plugins-snmp.db` to reset the inventory.

+**Data Collection:**

+* Reads OID definitions from a CSV file in the `device-oids` directory (default: `any-any-any.csv`)
+* Calls `snmpget` in blocks of 25 OIDs per request to avoid "tooBig" errors
+* Supports re-calculation of values, custom units, human-readable formatting (bytes, seconds, bps), and computed values using Python expressions
+* Values can be shown in the first output line, filtered from the table, or excluded from perfdata

 **Compatibility:**

 * Cross-platform

 ## Fact Sheet